Tuscaloosa, Alabama: Economy

-Higher education continues to be the foundation of Tuscaloosa’s economy; however, the metropolitan area consists of a blend of retail, automotive, manufacturing, healthcare, education and public sector employment.
+Higher education continues to be the foundation of Tuscaloosa's economy; however, the metropolitan area consists of a blend of retail, automotive, manufacturing, healthcare, education and public sector employment.

-The University of Alabama is the city’s largest employer and generates over $2.5 billion in economic impact annually and supports industries related to retail, housing, dining and tourism activity in the area.
-Major national research centers are also hosted in the city, including the U.S. Geological Survey’s Hydrologic Instrumentation Facility and the National Water Center, both located on the campus of The University of Alabama.
+The University of Alabama is the city's largest employer and generates over $2.5 billion in economic impact annually and supports industries related to retail, housing, dining and tourism activity in the area.
+Major national research centers are also hosted in the city, including the U.S. Geological Survey's Hydrologic Instrumentation Facility and the National Water Center, both located on the campus of The University of Alabama.

 Mercedes-Benz U.S. International (MBUSI) serves as a major contributor to the industrial economy.
 More than 6,100 people are employed by MBUSI and over 11,000 additional jobs are aided through a system of regional suppliers.
 According to 2024 data, it manufactures an array of SUV models, including the GLS, GLE, EQS, EQE, and the Maybach EQS.
 Brose Tuscaloosa, ARD Logistics and ZF Chassis Systems are some of the component manufacturers located in the area to support MBUSI operations.

-Other significant employers include JVC America, Nucor Steel, BFGoodrich Tire Manufacturing, Hunt Refining Company, GAF Materials Corporations, and The Westervelt Company, which houses its headquarters in Tuscaloosa.
+Other significant employers include JVC America, Nucor Steel, BFGoodrich Tire Manufacturing, Hunt Refining Company, GAF Materials Corporations, The Westervelt Company, which houses its headquarters in Tuscaloosa, and gChem, which houses its production facility in the city.

 Retail trade is also a vital sector.
 The Shoppes at Legacy Park, University Mall, Midtown Village and other service businesses and restaurants are all centrally located in the city at 15th Street and McFarland Boulevard.

 Targeted workforce development advancements are offered through agencies such as AIDT, West AlabamaWorks!, and partnerships with local postsecondary institutions.